chainwayxyz/citrea-docs/community/citrea-meetups/meetup-guide.md

 --------------------

-_Some points in this guideline are inspired by the efforts of the Arbitrum and Celestia teams.
+_Some points in this guideline are inspired by the efforts of Arbitrum and Celestia teams.
 We are grateful for their contributions._